 Hurriedly, I pinched a yet to be scaled up portion of the cling film on my loins to launch a new liberation attempt and zone.
 It snapped quickly and bled, this time more viciously but still painlessly.
 My loins were attentive.
 But fearful.

 Then I woke up in a feat.
 I quickly explored every touchable inch of my body to ascertain its state.
 Was there cling film anywhere?
 Scales?
 Bruises?
 Bleeding?
 A wormlike creature?
-A cocktail of anything?
+Anything’s cocktail?

 Nothing.
 There was nothing.
 Except a generous spread of perspiration.
-May be out of fear or I had overestimated the state of the weather outside before I surrendered to sleep.
+Maybe out of fear or I had overestimated the state of the weather outside before I gave in to sleep.
 Also a full bladder from my devoted hydrating habits even when there’s no apparent reason.

-I jumped out of bed and off to the cloakroom with the sole objective and urgency to empty my bladder.
+I jumped out of bed and off to the loo with the sole objective and urgency to empty my bladder.
 But not so soon.

-A spider and a cockroach were in a vicious fight, roiling and tumbling over each other in murderous rage right there before my pressed self.
-I had never seen this before and probably will never see such ever again.
-The creatures fought, each taking turns to disentangle for a fresh maneuver or for flight.
+A spider and a cockroach were in a vicious fight, roiling and tumbling over each other in murderous rage, right there before my pressed self.
+I had never seen this before and probably will never see such, ever again.
+The creatures fought, each taking a turn to disentangle for a fresh maneuver or flight.
 But the determination was of equal measure.

-Did these two creatures have a mutual desire to make a dinner meal out of each other depending on who succumbed first?
-Or was it a mere flexing of muscles by two idlers?
-What would they be fighting about?
+Did these two creatures have a mutual desire to make dinner out of the other depending on who succumbed first?
+Or was it a mere flexing of muscles by two exoskeletal idlers?
+What would they be fighting over?
 Territory?
 Water points?
 Access to poop?
 What?

-I watched in creepy amazement as the duelers schemed, angled, attacked and tried disentangle for a fresh round or surrender.
+I watched in creepy amazement as the duelers schemed, angled, attacked and tried to disentangle for a fresh round or for surrender.
+Who could tell?

 Then suddenly the two dashed off in different directions as if ashamed of being caught in a stupid fight, in a loo.
 Was it my shadow?
 Was it my sweaty odor?
-Or was it the smell of my own adrenaline being as it is that I had just come from a weird, clingy, scaly, bruising and bloody dream, nay daymare?
+Or was it the smell of my own adrenaline being as it is that I had just come from a weird, clingy, scaly, bruising and bloody dream – a daymare?